Working in the Music Industry

 Lighting designer: They create the visual identity of the show by using lighting to accentuate essential moments, such as a solo performance or to enhance a song’s vibe.
 They understand color psychology and know how to operate lighting equipment, regardless of what’s available for them.

 Manager: The manager is responsible for guiding the artists’ professional career.
 Among their responsibilities, they advise and supervise professional and personal matters that may affect the artist's career.
 They are generally the closest collaborator for the musicians and are in charge of negotiations or hiring.

 : Brian Epstein (The Beatles), Sharon Osbourne (Ozzy Osbourne), Tom Parker (Elvis Presley)

-Booker: A booker is responsible for negotiating and scheduling live shows.
+Artist Booker (Booking Agent): A booker is responsible for negotiating and scheduling live shows.

 Journalists: They are responsible for publishing articles about an artist or events for promotional purposes.